 Sun Is Key: We thought that the soil condition was the primary success factor in a good garden.
 It is not.
 It turns out that as the summer season progresses the leaves from nearby trees had an impact on the amount of sun our bale garden was getting.
 The morning shade meant that moisture did not evaporate from nighttime dew until late in the day.
 This heavy moisture content and rich nutrients gave rise to spore growth on the plants.
 Full sun would have helped.

 Time Is Key: We found that straw bales are plentiful and cheap in the fall.
-By placing the bales winter the breakdown process will begin and you will be more ready to plant in the Spring.
+By placing the bales in winter the breakdown process will begin and you will be more ready to plant in the Spring.

 Related Upper Thumb Reading